-Comparing the 2D and 3D inversion cross-sections in Figure 12, at first glance, all four appear to show a reasonably well defined anomalous conductive response over the Babel deposit, with the maximum conductivity generally offset towards the north edge and base of the intrusive.
-Interestingly, this increased conductivity at depth is not easily supported geologically yet is a consistent feature in all four models.
-However, the overall shape and size extent of the semi-concentric intrusive appear to be better resolved in the 2D ZTEM and particularly in the 3D ZTEM and AirMt models, the lattermost that features the best resolved and most contrasted conductivity anomaly of the four.
-The generally lower resistivities found in the gabbro-norite are also consistent with ground AMT results (G. Walker, pers. comms, 2011).
-In contrast, the 2D AirMt model appears to overestimate the target depth, relative to the remaining three inversions, but this may also reflect the poorer quality model-misfits as well.
-The increased near-surface conductivity observed in all four model sections that extend south of Babel is consistent with heavier overburden cover - as also observed in ground AMT results.
+Comparing the 3D and 2D inversion cross-sections in Figure 12, at first glance, all four appear to show a reasonably well defined anomalous conductive response over the Babel deposit, with the maximum conductivity generally offset towards the north edge and base of the intrusive.
+Interestingly, this increased conductivity at depth is not easily supported geologically yet is a consistent feature in all 4 models.
+However, the overall shape and size/extent of the semi-concentric intrusive appear to be better resolved in the 2D ZTEM, and particularly, in the 3D ZTEM and AirMt model images, the lattermost which features the best resolved and most contrasted conductivity anomaly of the four.
+The generally lower resistivity values found in the gabbro-norite are also consistent with ground AMT results (Greg Walker, 2011, pers. comm.).
+In contrast, the 2D AirMt model appears to overestimate the target depth, relative to the remaining three inversions, but this may also reflect the poorer quality model-misfits.
+The increased near-surface conductivity observed in all four model sections that extends south of Babel is consistent with thicker, higher conductance overburden cover that was also observed in ground AMT results.